buley/personal/src/content/wired.md

-# Iron Spine, Open Mind: Balancing Independence and Insight
+# How I'm Wired: Iron Spine, Open Mind

 > *“Freedom is not the absence of commitments, but the ability to choose—and commit myself to—what is best for me.” — Paulo Coelho (adapted)*